The Interpreter Understands Your Meaning: End-to-end Spoken Language Understanding Aided by Speech Translation: Downstream Adaptation

-\textbf{Spoken QA} We compare our methods with results reported by \citet{DBLP:conf/interspeech/LinCCYCD0MLL22}, including the results from a cascaded pipeline that fine-tunes Longformer upon transcripts from wav2vec2-based ASR, and the DUAL approach that fine-tunes Longformer upon units extracted by a frozen HuBERT.
+\paragraph{Spoken QA} We compare our methods with results reported by \citet{DBLP:conf/interspeech/LinCCYCD0MLL22}, including the results from a cascaded pipeline that fine-tunes Longformer upon transcripts from wav2vec2-based ASR, and the DUAL approach that fine-tunes Longformer upon units pre-extracted by a frozen HuBERT, hence not fully end-to-end.
 For fair comparison, we fine-tune the classifier built by layers 2--4 of Longformer and the top 5 layers of the mBART encoder, while the rest of the model is frozen and used as a feature extractor, so that they have a comparable number of trainable parameters with the baselines.
-The DUAL approach enjoys a view of the whole article, while our model works on the question and each sentence in the article individually.
-However, as shown in Table~\ref{Tab:nmsqa}, the additional pretraining stage leads to better feature extraction and model initialization compared to DUAL, and ST further improves the performance and successfully beats the cascaded solution.
+Therefore we do not conduct experiments on joint training in this task as most shared parameters are frozen.
+The results reported in the more recent T5lephone \cite{DBLP:journals/corr/abs-2211-00586} including the E2E and cascaded approach are also mentioned, though they are almost twice as large as other models.
+All the baselines enjoy a view of the whole article, while in our experiments we use a model that works on a shorter context window with the question and each segment in the article individually, in order to have an end-to-end architecture given our computational resources that is consistent with other experiments.
+Therefore, the baselines possess a strong advantage over ours.
+However, as shown in Table~\ref{Tab:nmsqa}, the additional pretraining stage leads to better results compared to all the E2E baselines, which further demonstrates the advantage of our approach.
+Particularly, ST considerably improves the performance and could successfully beat the cascaded system reported by \citet{DBLP:conf/interspeech/LinCCYCD0MLL22} in the more challenging \textit{test} portion.